 What is Torghast?

-Torghast, Tower of the Damned is a new game-mode in Shadowlands, which allows players to progress through a multi-floor, ever-changing dungeon.
-Each floor is randomly generated, with various enemies, NPCs, and challenges, ensuring your runs will never be the same.
+Torghast, Tower of the Damned is a new game-mode in Shadowlands, which allows you to progress through a multi-floor, ever-changing dungeon.
+Each floor is randomly generated, with everchanging enemies and objectives, so your runs will never be the same.

 How to Unlock Torghast

-You will gain access to Torghast after completing an introductory questline in The Maw that revolves around Broker Ve'nari.
+You will gain access to Torghast after completing a short introductory questline in The Maw that revolves around Broker Ve'nari.